SecureAIAutonomyLab/ecommerce-customer-review/README.md

 # Ecommerce Crawling Application

 ### Summary
-Ecommerce Crawling is a [Python (version.3.8)](https://www.python.org/downloads/) application to crawl data from online retailers (such as: Amazon, Walmart, SamsClub and etc.).
+Ecommerce Crawling is a [Python (version.3.8)](https://www.python.org/downloads/) application to crawl customer reviews data from online retailers (such as: Amazon, Walmart, SamsClub and etc.).
 Besides, the application uses [Selenium with Python library](https://selenium-python.readthedocs.io/) to support crawling processes.
 At the momemnt, the application is only run in **Windows 10**.
 If we have another updates to run the application in other operating systems (Linux or macOS), we will let you know soon.

 ### Requirements
 1. Install [Python- version 3.8](https://www.python.org/downloads/).
 Check python version by using this command **_python --version_**